Skip to Content

 Cortez

 They had a chef’s special of rib-eye and lobster, which most of us ordered.
-My oldest son ordered the shortribs and that was hands-down better than our meal.
+My oldest son ordered the shortribs, hands-down better than our meal.
 Yes, I stole quite a few bites.

 The corn pie was one of my favorite desserts!
 Photo credit: Marcie Cheung